nikodemus/foolang/docs/iterators.md

      sized to hold the specified number of objects.

 - **required method** `add:` _object_ \
   Adds a new object to the collection.
+Size of the collection typically increases by one as a result.

   ---